mdotstrange/NightmarePuppeteerPublic/SceneControls.md

-**All these controls might not be implemented in the Steam build yet | Refer to the manual for the builds latest controls**
+**All these controls might not be implemented in the default Steam build yet | Check the beta branch on Steam if some of these controls don't work-

 **MENU CAMERA CONTROLS(Edit Actor menu/Edit Actor head menu**
 * Move camera = MiddleMouseClick + click drag